 None of it goes as planned.
 The man is unsatisfied with the amount of money Pepper presents to him.
 This leads to a fight that gets both of them thrown out of the club.
 Sarah runs out to defend Pepper.
 The man pulls out a gun.
 Pepper takes off in her truck.
 Cop sirens blare.
 Sarah’s friend and ex-boyfriend show up (someone told them that they had seen her there.)

-Bare is a film that felt a little rushed and unrealistic in some regards, but what it got right is its depiction of what it feels like to be young, naive, and in love for the first time.
+Bare felt a little rushed and unrealistic in some regards, but what it got right is its depiction of what it feels like to be young, naive, and in love for the first time.